 Results

-First, we describe our approach, which consists of three stages: (a) fitting growth models to mono-culture growth curve data (Figure 2A), (b) fitting competition models to mixed culture growth curve data (Figure 2B), and (c) predicting relative growth in a mixed culture using the estimated growth and competition parameters.
-Second, we describe an experimental validation of our approach, in which we measured growth of two Escherichia coli strains in mono- and mixed culture over time, used our approach to predict the relative frequencies of both strains in the mixed culture, and compared these predictions to empirical measurements of strain relative frequencies.
-Third, we describe an independent validation of our approach and demonstrate its application for estimating the relative fitness of expressing the lac operon.
+Here, we describe our approach, which consists of three stages: (a) fitting growth models to mono-culture growth curve data (Figure 2A), (b) fitting competition models to mixed culture growth curve data (Figure 2B), and (c) predicting relative growth in a mixed culture using the estimated growth and competition parameters.
+We provide two independent experimental validations of our approach, one with fluorescent Escherichia coli strains, and one with E. coli strains that previously evolved under various metabolic challenges.
+In these experiments, we measured growth of two strains in mono- and mixed culture, used our approach to predict growth in the mixed culture, and compared these predictions to the empirical results.
+Finally, we describe an application of our method for estimating the relative fitness cost due to expression of the lac operon.

 Experimental validation design

-Three experiments (marked A, B, and C) were performed at the Berman and Hadany labs (Tel Aviv University) with different sets of E. coli strains marked with green and red fluorescent proteins (GFP and RFP, respectively).
+Fluorescence experiments: Three fluorescence experiments (denoted A, B, and C) were performed with two pairs of E. coli strains marked with green and red fluorescent proteins (GFP and RFP, respectively).
+The same pair of strains was used in experiment A and B).
 Each experiment consists of three sub-experiments: 32 replicate mono-culture s of the GFP strain; 30 replicate mono-culture s of the RFP strain; and 32 replicate mixed cultures containing the GFP and RFP strains together.
 These sub-experiments were performed under the same experimental conditions in a single 96-well plate format.

-In experiment A, strain TG1 was labeled with RFP (strain A1) and strain DH5α was labeled with GFP (strain A2).
-Stationary phase bacteria were diluted into fresh media, yielding a lag phase culture in which lag phase was observably longer for the green strain.
-In experiment B, strain TG1 was labeled with RFP (strain B1) and strain DH5α labeled with GFP (strain B2).
-Both strains were pre-grown in fresh media for 4 hours (to exponential growth phase) and then diluted into fresh media, so that there was no observable lag phase.
-In experiment C, strain K12 MG1655-Δfnr was labeled with RFP (strain C1) and strain JM109 labeled with GFP (strain C2).
-Experiment C was performed as described for experiment A.

-The optical density (OD595) of every well (i.e. in all sub-experiments, both in mono-cultures and in mixed culture wells) was measured every 15 minutes using an automatic plate reader for at least 7 hours (markers in Figure 3).
-In addition, samples were collected from one of the mixed culture sub-experiment wells every hour for the first 7-8 hours, and the relative frequencies of the two strains were measured by flow cytometry (markers in Figure 5).
+Experiments started by diluting stationary phase bacteria were into fresh media, yielding a culture in which lag phase was observably longer for the green strain.
+In experiment B, strains were pre-grown in fresh media for 4 hours (to exponential growth phase) and then diluted into fresh media, so that there was no observable lag phase.
+The optical density of every well (i.e. in all sub-experiments, both in mono-cultures and in mixed culture wells) was measured using an automatic plate reader (markers in Figure 3).
+In addition, samples were collected from the mixed culture sub-experiment wells and the relative frequencies of the two strains were measured by flow cytometry (markers in Figure 5).
+See Materials and Methods for additional details.

+LacI experiments: E. coli strains from a long-term evolution experiment in diverse environmental conditions (15) were sorted by the identity of their lacI gene, which represses the lac operon.
+Strains were designated lacI-ev if they fixed a lacI- mutation during the long-term evolution experiment, or lacI+ev if they maintained the ancestral allele. lacI+ev strains were mutated to lacI-.
+For each pair of lacI+ev and mutant lacI- strains, growth curves were measured in a mono-culture, and competition experiments were conducted in a mixed culture.
 See Materials and Methods for additional details.

 Estimating growth parameters